alpaBuddhabhatti/DPVS2021_AzureFunction/README.md

 # Getting Started

-1 Clone repository to your local machine using VScode or Visual studio 2017/2019
+1. Clone repository to your local machine using VScode or Visual studio 2017/2019

-2.Create storage Account in Azure portal to execute Azure funtion in locally
+2. Create storage Account in Azure portal to execute Azure funtion in locally

-3.Copy connection string of Storage Account
+3. Copy connection string of Storage Account

-4.Open AZDEV-DSP_FA/local.settings.json file and past it in place of "YOUR CONNECTIONSTRING"
+4. Open AZDEV-DSP_FA/local.settings.json file and past it in place of "YOUR CONNECTIONSTRING"

-5.Portal.azure.com => your storage account => Create New Container as "**input**"=> Upload any Image file(Rename as **Picture 2.jpg** and then uplod)
+5. Portal.azure.com => your storage account => Create New Container as "**input**"=> Upload any Image file(Rename as **Picture 2.jpg** and then uplod)

-6.Create new contianer as **output**
+6. Create new contianer as **output**

-7.Now you can run azure funtion apps
+7. Now you can run azure funtion apps

-8.Portal.azure.com =>upload Same Image file again , you can see azure function will trigger and it will generate two diffrents size file and place to output container
+8. Portal.azure.com =>upload Same Image file again , you can see azure function will trigger and it will generate two diffrents size file and place to output container

-9.Once you happy with execution , you can create CI pipeline using YAML file in Deployemnt repo
+9. Once you happy with execution , you can create CI pipeline using YAML file in Deployemnt repo

 10. Then you can create Release pipeline to deploye into TST/SIT/PRD